CosmoLike/cocoa/README.md

     export OMP_PROC_BIND=close; export OMP_NUM_THREADS=8

+:interrobang: FAQ: Why do we need to set the flag `OMP_PROC_BIND`?

-The OpenMP affinity flag `OMP_PROC_BIND` is set to close place cores as closely as possible, which is important as current architectures severely limit communication bandwidth between distant cores.
+The environmental variable `OMP_PROC_BIND`, when set to `close`, places the OpenMP cores as closely as possible (in the same chiplet).
+This setting is important as current architectures limit communications bandwidth between different chiplets (e.g., the cores inside an AMD 96 cores processor are scattered on a dozen chiplets).

 ### Examples not involving Cosmolike